yury-lysogorskiy/lammps/doc/src/fix_sgcmc.rst

          frac = size of sampling window (must be between 0.5 and 1.0) *atomic/energy* yes/no
-         yes = use the atomic energy method to calculate energy changes
+         yes = use the atomic energy method to calculate energy changes no = use the default method to calculate energy changes

 Examples
 """"""""